-When a student is absent from school, the student-upon arrival or return to school-must bring a note from a health care provider or a signed note from the parent that describes the reason for the absence.
+When a student is absent from school, the student or parent must provide upon return, a note from a health care provider or a signed note from the parent that describes the reason for the absence.
 Alternately, the parent may email the reason for the absence and any medical documentation to the student's attendance clerk.
 A note signed by the student, even with the parent's permission, will not be accepted unless the student is age 18 or older or is an emancipated minor under state law.

-Failure to provide a note within 3 school days following an absence may result in the absence being unexcused.
+Failure to provide a note within 3 school days following an absence will result in the absence being unexcused regardless of the reason.